AhmadXDev/flacardy/README.md

 ![image](https://github.com/user-attachments/assets/16b1edbe-6dfe-4fb8-a806-df5c9325257b)

-After pressing the Study Now button the Pocket Page, it then will open the Study Cards Page to study the cards of that pocket
+After pressing the Study Now button on the Pocket Page, it then will open the Study Cards Page to study the cards of that pocket

 ### Study Cards Page
-will dispaly all the due cards in the pocket, linearly based on user adding, (the other picture isn't the same, just to show flip animation)
+will dispaly all the due cards in the pocket, linearly based on user adding, (the other picture isn't the same card, just to show flip animation) pressing on the card will make it do a vartical flip animation and show the back of the card (the answer)

 ![image](https://github.com/user-attachments/assets/3377d10b-835e-41c5-be1e-fc698f462aba)
 ![image](https://github.com/user-attachments/assets/83a89bd7-e168-4e32-888f-c75e1c29e53f)

-pressing on the card will make it do a vartical flip animation and show the back of the card (the answer)

-and will show four buttons for evaluation
+afer pressing the card, the program will show four buttons for evaluation

 evaluation depends on the repetitions, but for the first time: